Elementary School Transfer Options

 - Diversity Transfer: allows student transfers that bring schools closer to the average percentage of students approved for free/reduced meal benefits at the elementary school level.

-- Annually Defined Transfers: allows one-year educational choice options for families in unique circumstances in an effort to provided educational consistency for students and families.
+- Annually Defined Transfers: allows one-year educational choice options for families in unique circumstances in an effort to provide educational consistency for students and families.

 - Academic Year Completion: students who move to another geographic attendance zone within Seminole County are permitted to complete the academic year at the school in which the students were legally enrolled prior to the change in address.